India’s National Vegetable

 The Indian pumpkin grows all over the country and can be grown as a climber or a creeper.
-What makes this vegetable special is that it doesn’t require any special soil conditions or properties to grow and can be grown without much effort.
+This vegetable is unique because it doesn’t require special soil conditions or properties and can be grown without much effort.
 Hence, it is also referred to as a poor person’s vegetable.

-Furthermore, multiple dishes can be prepared with this one vegetable as it is easy to cook and combines well with different flavours.
-It has a sweet taste that pairs well with daals and other vegetables as well.
-The Indian pumpkin is popular in all parts of tropical India and grows extremely well in hot conditions and can be grown even in the hottest months of the year.
+- The Indian pumpkin is popular in all parts of tropical India and grows exceptionally well in hot conditions, and can be grown even in the hottest months of the year.

-The national vegetable of India is the Indian pumpkin, popularly known as ‘kaddu’.
-It is a vegetable that doesn’t require any special soil properties and grows particularly well during the hottest days of the year.
-It is specially famous in the tropical regions of the country and can be prepared in multiple ways and paired with different flavours.
+India's national vegetable is the Indian pumpkin, popularly known as ‘kaddu’.
+It is a vegetable that doesn’t require unique soil properties and grows exceptionally well during the hottest days of the year.
+It is especially famous in the tropical regions of the country and can be prepared in multiple ways and paired with different flavours.